How to add a Company Page to LinkedIn, and Why you should do it even when you don’t have a company

 And of course, you can also garner followers, and reap the benefits of better search visibility with the strategic use of Showcase Pages to highlight niche areas of your capabilities or products.

-A Company Page also will allow you to used LinkedIn Advertising if you want to boost the content you are sharing on your Page to audiences which you can define and target very precisely.
+LinkedIn Company Page also will allow you to use LinkedIn Advertising if you want to boost the content you are sharing on your Page to audiences which you can define and target very precisely.